anasalqoyyum/anasalqoyyum/README.md

 ### Hi there 👋

 I'm Anas Alqoyyum.
 I'm a Software Engineer mostly focuses on Frontend Engineer in which primarily revolves around `React` and `TypeScript`.
 Other than
-Frontend stuff, I also have a bit of experience in `Golang`.
+Frontend stuff, I also have a bit of experience in `Golang` and `Python`.

 ## :computer: Computers